AdedayoBabarinde/Ansible-config-mgt./README.md

 # Ansible-config-mgt.

-In this project, the automation of project 7 - 10 is done via the automation of routine task with Ansible Configuration Management via YAML language
+In this project, the automation of project 7 - 10 is done via the automation of routine task with Ansible Configuration Management via YAML language.